guyuedaxian/NDP-DMP-with-NN/README.md

 ## Installation <a name="installation"></a>
-This code is based on [PyTorch](https://pytorch.org/) libraries.
+This code is based on [PyTorch](https://pytorch.org/).
-Also, we use [Anaconda](https://www.anaconda.com/) to manage our project development environments.If you want to install this project on local machine, please installing `conda` libs before.
+Also, we use [Anaconda](https://www.anaconda.com/) to manage our project development environments.
+If you want to install this project on local machine, please installing `conda` libs before.
 To install and setup this code on local machine, running the following commands.
 - **clone the repository and config Python environments**
   ```